 An old proverb goes "time and tide wait for no man".
 For today's times it can be modified to "time, tide and technology wait for no man".
 A glance at the world around us will show how every minute a technological advancement is taking place.
 Systems have moved from occupying rooms to pockets and might even disappear in thin air as ubiquitous computing gains momentum.

-is also undergoing transformation.
+Recruitment technology is also undergoing transformation.
 There was a time when technology in recruitment was an embellishment used by a handful of organisations; today it has become a necessity to meet the cost and efficiency demands of the function.
 And the small world connected via social media has further transformed the landscape for recruitment technology.
 What next?
 A lot of things.

-A recent mobile recruitment survey by (2013 Mobile Recruiting Outlook) shows 70 per cent of active job seekers are currently using their mobile devices to search for jobs.
-Against that a mere 7 per cent of have a mobile version for their career site while even less than 3 per cent have a mobile 'direct job apply'.
+A recent mobile recruitment survey by Simply Hired (2013 Mobile Recruiting Outlook) shows 70 per cent of active job seekers are currently using their mobile devices to search for jobs.
+Against that a mere 7 per cent of employers have a mobile version for their career site while even less than 3 per cent have a mobile 'direct job apply'.
 It is certainly time for recruitment systems/career websites to focus on a 'mobile-first' strategy.
 It is time for smart mobile apps with personalised interfaces for managers, candidates, recruiters that are as easy to use as, say, Google Maps.

 Another area that would see rapid changes is social recruiting.
-The typical for and referrals, with a "post a job on a wall" button is not going to work.
+The typical Applicant Tracking System for social recruiting and referrals, with a "post a job on a wall" button is not going to work.
 With the technology world moving from engineering to ease, effectiveness to engagement and efficiency to experience, solutions that leverage social media information for personalised messaging in a targeted and non-spam way would make sense.
 Career sites will be transformed into active talent communities as employers learn to connect with top talent on the candidate's terms.
 This will include one-click applies, remote video interviewing capabilities, opportunities for two-way communication, social referrals, and more.
 Smart use of social media might even make the "resume" obsolete because the complete profile (including personality related details) of a candidate can be captured in a less biased environment.

 These systems when used with a combination of biometric data, behavioural patterns and proprietary algorithms will predict which candidates are a likely fit.
 Together with other tools that support decision making, things like online skills testing and background checks will be the future screening system that would help companies manage applicant volumes.